-Instead, try eating a bigger, nutritious breakfast and ending the day with a smaller dinner at least three hours before bedtime.
+Instead, try eating a bigger, more nutritious breakfast and ending the day with a smaller dinner at least three hours before bedtime.

 Elevated stress levels produce a stream of the stress hormone cortisol.
-Too much cortisol is bad for blood sugar for two reasons: it raises blood sugar, and it leads to the weight gain that is one of the biggest predictors of diabetes
+Too much cortisol is bad for blood sugar for two reasons: it raises blood sugar, and leads to weight gain that is one of the biggest predictors of diabetes

 Drink lots of water.